 The Robotics standard provides a set of common design parameters to allow module, visiting vehicle, and on-orbit relocatable or replaceable unit providers to design robotic system compatible elements.

-The Thermal standard documents fluids to be employed in active external and internal coolant loops, and requirements for coldplates that interface directly to those coolant loops.
+The Thermal standard documents fluids to be employed in connected active external and/or internal coolant loops, and requirements for coldplates that interface directly to those coolant loops.

 The Software standard provides basic data interfaces that allow developers to independently design compatible cislunar and deep space spacecraft software systems.